Country of Origin: Grown in Thailand, roasted in Canada.

 Using a method known as "rustic traditional coffee farming", this coffee is cultivated without chemical fertilizers, herbicides, or pesticides.
 Neighboring rain forest and small scale tea growers are also free of any pesticides and chemicals so no cross contamination occurs on or around this farm.
 This coffee is not only shade grown but also all of the foliage and mulch is put back into the soil to be used as a natural fertilizer.
 Since the very beginning, PMF has been planting coffee plants always leaving the surrounding forest undisturbed.
 This wild crafted method of planting is slow and difficult but it fits PMF's vision of a good farm.

-All strains of coffee are planted on GPS coordinated plots in correspondence with the plantation area in order to identify and separate the various types of coffee grown.
+All strains of coffee are planted on GPS coordinate plots in correspondence with the plantation area in order to identify and separate the various types of coffee grown.
 After months of care and preparation the coffee is harvested but left in its final parchment stage in order to provide a natural barrier and preserve freshness.
 Just prior to export, the coffee is hulled and the green beans shipped to the Rocky Mountains in Canada to be roasted exclusively by an experienced team of roasters.

-Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
+Disclaimer: This information is for educational purposes only and has not been evaluated by the CFIA or FDA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
-This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens.
+This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens